Meditating With Tinnitus - And Other Noise Distractions

 When you give yourself permission to notice these things, they are less likely to distract.

-When all the things you notice: sounds, sights, smells, thoughts, memories, they become part of your Meditation process, which helps create a wider awareness for yourself and your surroundings.
+All the things you notice: sounds, sights, smells, thoughts, memories, can become part of your Meditation process, which helps create a wider awareness for yourself and your surroundings.

 Because Tinnitus usually becomes worse when we focus on the sounds, we can reduce some of the symptoms when we shift our focus and ask ourselves “what else can I hear?”.